Known issues

 Select availability

-you want to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance only in the Washington DC (us-east) and Frankfurt (eu-de) regions.
-You can’t create a virtual server
+to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance in only the Washington DC (us-east) and Frankfurt (eu-de) regions.
+You can’t create a virtual server instance

 s390x profiles don't include 'values' property